MarcHines/Python-Scripts/README.md

 I was tasked with going through the code base and replacing these references...

 Of course I was not going to do this manually...

+I thought thought I was going to write a bunch of other handy python scripts and keep them here, but that didn't happen lol.